spacetelescope/PASTIS/README.md

 ## Output directory

-Each time a new PASTIS matrix is generated, this will create a new data folder in the directory you specified under `[local]` --> `[local_data_path]`.
+Each time a new PASTIS matrix is generated, this will create a new data folder in the directory you specified in the section `[local]` with the key `local_data_path`.
 These data folders will be of the form `2020-01-13T21-34-29_luvoir-small`, capturing date and time of the start of the matrix generation, the telescope name, and for LUVOIR the APLC choice.

 The code will copy the used configfile into this data folder, among other things.
 The data directory structure is as